microsoft/DeepSpeed/docs/_tutorials/deepnvme.md

 ![deepnvme_ops_report](/assets/images/deepnvme_ops_report.png)

-If `async_io` opertator is unavailable, you will need to install the appropriate `libaio` library binaries for your Linux flavor.
+If `async_io` operator is unavailable, you will need to install the appropriate `libaio` library binaries for your Linux flavor.
 For example, Ubuntu users will need to run `apt install libaio-dev`.
 In general, you should carefully inspect `ds_report` output for helpful tips such as the following:

 ```bash
 [WARNING]  async_io requires the dev libaio .so object and headers but these were not found.